sirschrockalot/scheduler-app/README.md

 # Job Scheduler

 A secure cron-based job scheduler built with Node.js and TypeScript that can call external APIs using JWT authentication.
+Deployed on Heroku.

 ## 🚀 Features